|

 Longtail keywords are more descriptive, but they'll get less searches than broad, shorter keywords.

-I include both in my listing descriptions so I'm appealing to a broader audience, while grabbing that smaller, “niche” audience above all my competition.
+I include both in my listing descriptions so I'm appealing to a broader audience while grabbing that smaller, “niche” audience above all my competition.

 When I was learning about keywords and SEO, I thought about it like this: